ChemE515.

 Format:

-The course will be divided into ten one-week segments focusing on different areas of experimental research.
+The course will be divided into nine one-week segments focusing on different areas of experimental research.
 Each segment will be taught by a different instructor and will include both lectures and lab sessions or demonstrations.
-Although lectures are scheduled from 9:30-10:20 on MWF in BNS115, not all of them will necessarily be used.
-Each instructor will organize lab sessions in his or her own laboratories during the week of that segment and lab dates are tentative.
+Although lectures are scheduled from 9:30-10:20 on MWF in BNS115, not all of them will necessarily be used and time changes may occur.
+Each instructor will organize lab sessions in his or her own laboratories during the week of that segment.
+Lab dates are tentative and subject to change.

 Date Topic Instructor Lecture(s) Lab(s)